-Howard Hughes Investigator and Associate Professor of Immunology and PathogenesisLab Homepage: http://mcb.berkeley.edu/labs/vance/
+Howard Hughes Medical Institute Investigator and Professor of Immunology and PathogenesisLab Homepage: http://mcb.berkeley.edu/labs/vance/

 How do mammals defend themselves against the diverse world of microbial pathogens?
-This is a fundamental question that has intrigued biologists for over a century, yet some of the most important advances in our understanding have occurred only in the past decade.
-Given the continuing global burden of infectious disease, the study of host-pathogen interactions continues to be a pressing area of investigation.
+This is a fundamental question that has intrigued biologists for over a century, yet new technologies continue to provide exciting advances.
+Given the continuing global burden of infectious disease, the study of host-pathogen interactions remains a pressing area of investigation.

 My lab is interested in all aspects of the complex interrelationship between pathogens and their hosts.
 In particular, we apply the modern tools of biology and genetics to answer a variety of questions at a molecular level: how is the presence of pathogenic bacteria sensed by hosts?
 Are pathogenic bacteria distinguished from harmless bacteria, and if so, how?
 What innate immune mechanisms protect cells from pathogens?
 How do cells coordinate defenses that are appropriate for various categories of pathogens?
 What mechanisms have pathogens evolved to evade host defenses?